 Paying for College

-However your financial plan comes together (don’t worry, we’ll be with you every step of the way), we do have to make sure students are holding up their fiscal responsibility while attending CBC.
-In fact, the Washington State Legislature is pretty clear about it—you can read WAC 132S-90-020(12), if you’re into all that legalese.
+However your financial plan comes together, don’t worry, we’ll be with you every step of the way.
+We do have to make sure students are holding up their financial responsibility while attending CBC though.
+Debt repayment is part of the Student Responsibilities outlined in the Washington State Administrative Code, and we encourage you to learn more about it by reading WAC 132S-90-020(12) and WAC 132S-90-070.

 The Debt Review Process: What CBC Has to Do

-- Referring the matter for discipline.
-(This is another Washington State Legislature thing.
-You can read WAC 132S-100 for more information.)
+• Referring the matter for discipline.
+(You may read WAC 132S-100 for more information)

 If you owe CBC money, we'll send you a debt notification letter.
 Don't panic--you've got some options that'll be referenced in that letter!
 Just in case you're curious now, see the next section.